RoyElkabetz/CityLearn-MAD-CATS/README.md

 MAD CATS (Multi-Agent Distributed Control with Adequate Tree-Search)
 - `CityLearn` is the name of the challenge, referring to the fact that there is a collective (city) learning goal.
 - `Multi-Agent` is the type of problem, referring to the same thing basically.
-- `Distributed Control` refers to the fact that the search is performed in a distributed manner, i.e., each agent has its own search tree.
+- `Distributed Control` refers to the fact that the actions are performed in a distributed manner, i.e., each agent has its own policy and own search tree which is independent of others.
 - `Adequate Tree-Search` refers to the uniform-cost tree-search algorithm we use to solve the problem, with its extra spices that contribute efficiency, e.g., depth-selective search and non-uniform action space discretization, and to the fact that it is based on a battery model we employed, and use mixed decision-makers for